Apps & Utilities for Ubuntu 24.04 LTS.

 Installing Docker Desktop.

-I download the Docker Desktop
+• I download the latest version of Docker Desktop:

 cd ~/Downloads

-- I install the
+• I install the DEB package:

-sudo apt install -y ./docker-desktop-*.deb
+sudo apt install -y ./docker-desktop*.deb

 systemctl --user start docker-desktop